Sunitha-Arockia-Dass/ST-Hospital-Client/README.md

 <h1>Introduction</h1>
-This project is an hospital website that allow patient to take appointments, doctor can manage patient records and admin can create departments, patient, doctors.
+This project is an hospital website that allow patient to book and manage appointments and see their past records, doctor can manage their appointments ,create and view patient records and admin can create another admin,departments, doctors ,doctor credentials.

-<h2>Technical Requirements</h2>
+<h2>Technical Accomplishments</h2>
-Your full-stack application must meet the following technical requirements:

-- Have a SPA frontend, built with React, consisting of multiple views and implementing all CRUD actions.
+- Have a SPA frontend, built with React, consisting of multiple views and implementing CRUD actions.
 - Have a REST API backend built with ExpressJS, MongoDB and Mongoose, that your React app will communicate with.
+- Have 6 database models .
-- Have a REST API backend with routes that perform all CRUD actions for at least one model (excluding the user model).
+- Have a REST API backend with routes that perform all CRUD actions for3 models (excluding the user model).
-- Have 3 database models or more.
-Having one model for users is the first step.
-The other two (or more) models should represent the main functionality of your app.
-- Include sign-up, log-in and log-out functionality with encrypted passwords (or social login) and authorization (logged-in users can do additional things).
+- Included sign-up, log-in and log-out functionality with encrypted passwords (or social login) and authorization (logged-in users can do additional things).
 - Have two separate repos on GitHub.
 One repo is for your frontend React application and the other is for your backend REST API.
-- Have at least 2 commits per day that you worked on.
-- Have a backend validation and centralized error handling in your REST API.
+-a backend validation and centralized error handling in your REST API.
-- Be deployed online, allowing anyone to access and use your app.
-- As a final step, check all the features outlined in points 1 - 5 and ensure they are implemented and working ahead of delivery.

-<h2>Deliverables</h2>
-Students must submit the following deliverables in order for the project to be deemed complete:

-- A working app that meets all technical requirements, built by you.
-- A working app deployed on Fly.io/Netlify.
-- The two URLs of your GitHub repositories (frontend and backend).
-- The URL to the deployed React app.
-- The URL of the slides for your project presentation.
-- Your GitHub repos must have a README with the completed project documentation.
-- Present and demo your app during the Final Project presentations.

 <h2>Tools</h2>

-We used Ironlauncher --auth for the server, react vite for the client part, axios is used to get the datas from the server.
+- Ironlauncher
+- React Vite
+- Full calendar
+- Gsap
+- Mailjet
+- axios

 ## UX/UI Choices